Skip to main content

 Conflict of interest disclosure

 Anlora is a commercial autonomous-AI provider in the category this paper analyses.
-The paper has been written to be vendor-neutral wherever possible and presents pricing for all seven competitive offerings using each provider's own public pricing pages as the primary source.
+The paper has been written to rely on independently sourced data wherever possible and presents pricing for all eight competitive offerings using each provider's own public pricing pages as the primary source.
+Competitor pricing was captured from vendor pages around May 2026 and may have changed.
 Readers should nonetheless apply appropriate skepticism to any section where Anlora's own positioning is discussed.
 The TCO framework in §4-5 is structural and does not depend on Anlora-specific claims.
+This is an Anlora-authored analysis and has not been peer reviewed.

 Verifiable identity

-This paper is published by Anlora — a brand operating pre-incorporation (no formal legal entity registered at this time; EU-based operational infrastructure).
-Anlora's verifiable cryptographic identity is did:web:meetanlora.com (W3C DID Web spec).
-The DID document and the Ed25519-signed brand claims ledger are public.
+This paper is published by Anlora, operating from Prague, Czech Republic, with EU-based operational infrastructure.
+Anlora's self-published, domain-controlled identity is did:web:meetanlora.com (W3C DID Web spec).
+The DID document and the Ed25519-signed brand claims ledger are public; the signature proves the document was issued by this domain, not third-party validation of its claims.

 Citation